gbishop/OS-DPI/thinking/db.md

 **write(name, type, value)** Clears any redo records after the current version and then adds a new version to the given type.

-### Optimization

-I know we're trying to not think too much about optimization at this stage but I think the **designs** method requires reads all of the data from the database;
-is that correct?
-Reading megabytes to get the names seems wrong.
-Maybe we need an index?

 ## Startup

 If you start the app with the bare URL you get a welcome screen with: